Sharmisha9/Portfolio-Sharmisha/README.md

 ![Deployment](assets/projects/Deployment.jpg)

 ## Domain Registration using Route 53 and ACM
 For my personal portfolio website, I chose to use Amazon Route 53 for domain registration and DNS management.
 Amazon Route 53 provides a reliable and scalable domain name system (DNS) web service.
-This allowed me to manage my domain name (e.g., www.myportfolio.com) and route traffic to my website hosted on Amazon S3 and served via CloudFront.
+This allowed me to manage my domain name (www.psharmisha.com) and route traffic to my website hosted on Amazon S3 and served via CloudFront.

 I also utilized AWS Certificate Manager (ACM) to ensure secure communication between my website visitors and the server.
 ACM provided me with a free SSL/TLS certificate to enable HTTPS for my website, enhancing security and user trust.